calcium carbonate and zinc, taken with meals, block lead at two separate points in the gut.

 Eating off lead-painted dishware isn't the only exposure.
-Every meal is a window.
-Calcium carbonate — taken with food — closes it.
-The peer-reviewed mechanism has been in the literature for decades.
-The community figured it out on Reddit years before the supplement industry noticed.
+Every meal is an opening for lead to get absorbed, and calcium carbonate taken with food shrinks that opening.
+The mechanism has been in the peer-reviewed literature for decades.
+The Reddit community figured it out years before the supplement industry noticed.

 The community already knows this.

-3,935 upvotes means this is a mainstream awareness point that predates any product specifically positioned around it.
-The mechanism is real, documented, and already traveling through communities that care about lead exposure.
-The product is stepping into awareness that already exists — not trying to create it.
+Almost 4,000 upvotes means this is a mainstream awareness point that predates any product built around it.
+The mechanism is documented, and it's already moving through communities that care about lead exposure.

 Two independent mechanisms.
 Both triggered by the same supplement.

-These are separate pathways at different anatomical locations.
-Both are blocked at the same meal.
-The mechanisms don't overlap or replace each other — they stack.
+These are separate pathways in different parts of the gut, and both get blocked at the same meal.
+The mechanisms don't overlap or replace each other, they add up.

 The AG1 problem.

 AG1 (formerly Athletic Greens) tells users to take their product first thing in the morning on an empty stomach.
-An empty stomach is peak lead absorption.
-TRPV6 is maximally upregulated when calcium-depleted.
-Stomach acid is highest when fasting, making lead most soluble.
-The market leader's dosing instructions are the worst possible conditions for blocking lead uptake.
+An empty stomach is when lead absorbs best.
+TRPV6 is maximally upregulated when the body is calcium-depleted, and stomach acid is highest when you're fasting, which makes lead most soluble.
+So the market leader's dosing instructions line up with the worst possible conditions for blocking lead uptake.

 Empty stomach (AG1 protocol)